Home

 2001: A Space Odyssey (1968)

-To compile this list of films that will leave you scratching your head, 24/7 Tempo consulted a range of cinema and movie publications including Reddit.com, Screenrant, and The Gentleman's Journal.
-We then selected films that failed to adhere to a conventional plot structure and confirmed information about each entry using sites like IMDB.com and RottenTomatoes.com.
+To compile this list of utterly confusing films, 24/7 Tempo consulted a range of cinema and movie publications including Reddit.com, Screenrant, and The Gentleman's Journal.
+We then selected films that failed to adhere to a conventional plot structure and received a high level of negative (i.e. confused) audience feedback.
+We confirmed information about each entry using sites like IMDB.com and RottenTomatoes.com.

 To top